MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2025 January 4th: Bug fix in loop point controls.
 - UPDATE 2025 January 4th on A5000 panel: Bug fix in loop point controls and added the same features as in A4000 panel.
 - UPDATE 2025 January 23rd on A5000 panel: (Trying to) Fix bootup button pushes and lua executions.
+- UPDATE 2025 February 27th on A4000 panel: FX section updated with parameter names and so far until TECH MODULATION/FX3 fully adjusted values and labels (Except I believe you can not actually change some delay values so precise =D. Input/output settings also now added.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.